pratiksharma0110/0x539-BCI-/README.md

 # 0x539-BCI

 A Brain-Computer Interface (BCI) project designed for innovative applications in neural signal processing.
-This project leverages **ECG electrodes** to capture bioelectric signals and **PyQtGraph** for real-time visualization of serial data.
+This project leverages **ECG electrodes** to capture bioelectric signals and **Matplotlib** for real-time visualization of serial data.
 Built with a focus on simplicity and efficiency, it is ideal for exploring BCI applications.

 ---